-A U.S. soldier stands in a muddy field in Zumar, Iraq as soldier begin building a combined security checkpoint in Feb.
+A U.S. soldier stands in a muddy field in Zumar, Iraq as soldiers begin building a combined security checkpoint in Feb.
 2010.

 A father places his hand on his son's head as he is convinced to allow his child to be immunized for polio in Muzzafarnager, India in February 2005.

 Ankur, 7, who does not know his last name, but knows he is different having been struck with polio at 6 months old, hides his face in embarrassment along a dusty street near Muzaffarnagar district of Uttar Pradesh, India in Feb.
 2005.

 A man stands in the rubble of a building days after a devastating earthquake struck in Port-au-Prince, Haiti.